matomatical/iclr-volume/README.md

 for the counts, the spike at the review deadline is really sharp on a linear scale).

-NOTE: Data from 2024-12-04 is incomplete.

 Observations:

 * Most reviews happen shortly before the review deadline.
 A substantial number of reviews occur in the emergency period after that deadline.
-A smaller number (but still dozens) take even longer, with one review posted on the final day!
+A smaller number (but still dozens) take even longer, with one review posted on the final day of the discussion period!
 * I was expecting an even sharper spike in submissions around the original submission deadline.
 However, it's not as sharp there.
 Probably this is because the real push is to get the full paper in by the full paper submission deadline.
 This script doesn't see when posts were revised to include a PDF.
-* The author--reviewer discussion period is characterised by several peaks in author arctivity: First, immediately after reviews are released there is a spate of withdrawals.
+* The author--reviewer discussion period is characterised by several peaks in author activity: First, immediately after reviews are released there is a spate of withdrawals.
   Then, authors begin replying, with the most active day about 10 days into the discussion period.
 Reviewers become gradually more responsive, and